Monthly Archive for January, 2008

 The first plan to emerge was that for the redevelopment of Arugam Bay, a small town nestled on the edge of a 300 hectare lagoon on the east coast of Sri Lanka, which just happens to be one of the best surfing spots in the world with beautiful beaches.
 There are indications that this will serve as a model for all the other areas.

-Redevelopment Plans “ Grandiose and Inappropriate”
+Redevelopment Plans A?a??A?
+Grandiose and InappropriateA?a??A?

 Government Coercion Forces Out Coastal Communities

-In the name of “ redevelopment,” the Sri Lanka Tourist Board is ready to acquire not only all the land within the buffer zone declared by the Taskforce for Rebuilding the Nation (TAFREN) of 200 metres from the high tide line, but also a stretch up to a kilometre wide running along 3 kilometres of the coast beyond the buffer zone, as well as a belt of land over 600 metres wide in places around the edge of the lagoon.
+In the name of A?a??A? redevelopment,A?a??A? the Sri Lanka Tourist Board is ready to acquire not only all the land within the buffer zone declared by the Taskforce for Rebuilding the Nation (TAFREN) of 200 metres from the high tide line, but also a stretch up to a kilometre wide running along 3 kilometres of the coast beyond the buffer zone, as well as a belt of land over 600 metres wide in places around the edge of the lagoon.
 In addition, an area of sea next to the lagoon entrance will be appropriated for the yachting marina and a strip across the middle of the lagoon for the floating plane landing pier.

 This proprietary sentiment was reflected in statements made by the Sri Lanka Tourist Board Chairman at a meeting organised by Sewalanka Foundation between the community and the Sri Lanka Tourist Board.
-Saying, “The land belongs to the government.
+Saying, A?a??A?The land belongs to the government.
 Maybe your forefathers lived in that area, but the 860 acres belongs to the government.
 It will be developed as a tourist zone.
-We will put up buildings and develop the area and we will ask you to come and work there… After I became the Chairman I captured 5,000 acres of land for the Tourist Board.
-My target is 15,000 acres,” the Chairman left no room for doubt about the true nature of the plans for reconstruction.
+We will put up buildings and develop the area and we will ask you to come and work thereA?a??A?
+After I became the Chairman I captured 5,000 acres of land for the Tourist Board.
+My target is 15,000 acres,A?a??A? the Chairman left no room for doubt about the true nature of the plans for reconstruction.

 The document also says that the over 70 existing guesthouses and numerous other small enterprises that will have to be relocated would, if they were already registered businesses, be given the option of leasing land within the zones for a period of up to 30 years, while unregistered businesses would have no such rights.
 None of the businesses will receive compensation.